-You’ve spent all afternoon going down the rabbit hole of resin crafts and you’ve ended up here.
-You’re ready to try resin jewelry making but it looks hard.
-And now you’re not sure that you want to give this a try.
+You’ve gone down the rabbit hole of resin jewelry making, and you ended up here.
+(Sounds like you’ve got good karma.)
+You’re ready to give this a try, but it looks hard.
+And now you’re not sure you want to give this a try.

 Let me go ahead and confirm your suspicions.

-Resin is hard — but only if you don’t know what you’re doing.
+Resin is hard — but only if you go into this unprepared.

 Hi, I’m Katherine.
-Consider me your Janet of the ‘The Resin Good Place’ as you start your time resin jewelry making.
+Consider me your Janet of the ‘The Resin Good Place’ as you start your time making resin jewelry.

-What kind of questions do I get asked?
+What kind of questions does Resin Good Place Janet get asked?

 I’ve got this idea for a resin ring I was hoping you could help me with.
 I want to do it in many colors.
 I’m not sure exactly what the ring will look like, but how do I make a mold for it?
 And what kind of resin should I use for the ring?
 Oh, and by the way, I have never made anything with resin before.
 Do you have any tips you can share?
 Thanks in advance for your help.